SherG/cool-iron/blog/chatgpt-google-code-red.md

 ### What search intent?

 ChatGPT struggles to understand and satisfy _**search intent**_.
-This Google search for "<strong>lambskin bomber jackets</strong>" yields helpful ads plus buttons at the top for "men's," women's," "genuine leather," "faux fur" and so on.
+This Google search for "<strong>lambskin bomber jackets</strong>" yields results with prices and ratings.

+Google understands the search intent is _shopping_.
+It wants to know more about what _kind_ of lambskin bomber jacket you're shopping for: "men's," women's," "genuine leather," "faux fur" and so on.

-Google understand the search intent is _shopping_.
-ChatGPT just spits out a description of what a lambskin bomber jacket is.
-(Note: The ChatGPT Chrome extension interferes with the display of jackets, and is partially cut off.)
+ChatGPT just spits out a description of what a lambskin bomber jacket is. (_Note: The ChatGPT Chrome extension interferes with the display of jackets, and is partially cut off_.)

 <img src="https://res.cloudinary.com/icecloud7/image/upload/v1672600341/SignalFox/google-serp-vs-chatgpt-shopping_sr8b61.png" />